Are Your Cracking, Painful Joints Telling You Something?

 Also known as “crepitus,” joint cracking is likely due to increased friction in the damaged joint.

-Dr. Hollander explains that there are many treatments for osteoarthritis, and they’re often specific to your symptoms.
+There are many treatments for osteoarthritis, and they’re often specific to your symptoms.
 These include oral medications to decrease pain, exercises to strengthen the muscles around arthritic joints, and cortisone injections directly into affected joints to relieve pain and inflammation.
 If the pain and arthritis are severe, joint replacement surgery may be needed.